-The maximum voltage rise from the connection point (i.e. on the service cable, Figure 4.1) to the LV street mains shall not exceed 1%.
+The maximum voltage rise from the connection point (i.e. on the service cable, Figure 4.1) to the LV street mains shall not exceed 1% of nominal voltage.
 This should be determined by User for overhead LV network connections.
-Western Power standard overhead service leads are 6mm copper XLPE cable.
+Western Power standard overhead service leads are 6mm2 copper XLPE cable.

 Overhead Service

 Lead

 Connection Point

-Switch

-BOARD